coyiutoc/VCL-Web-Framework/README.md

 # VCL Web Framework

-This is a Node.js application that will serve as the modernization of the original VCL Java Framework.
+This is a Node.js application that serves as the modernization of the original VCL Java Framework.

 ## Set Up